By Cindy, United States

 We often pray to God for things of the flesh, like good food, clothing, and material enjoyment.
 For example, sometimes we pray for God to bless us so that we earn more money and get rich; sometimes we pray for our children to get into a good university so that they can get ahead in life and bring honor to the family; sometimes we pray for safety and success at work for us and our families.
 But have we ever thought about whether God approves of these kinds of prayers?
 The Lord Jesus once taught us, “Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knows that you have need of all these things” (Matthew 6:31–32).
 We can understand from the Lord Jesus’ words that always making requests of God for things of the flesh—what we eat and what we wear—is meaningless.
 That’s because God already knows what our physical needs are and He has already prepared everything for us.
 Fleshly concerns such as food, clothing, and pleasures are all temporary.
 No matter how much we enjoy these things, it doesn’t mean that we’ve gained God’s approval, and it particularly doesn’t mean that we have gained life.
 On the contrary, if we’re always focused on material enjoyments, our heart will move further and further from God, we’ll become more and more depraved, and if it’s serious, we’ll incite God’s disgust.
 It’s just like Solomon in the Bible—in his twilight years he became wealthier and wealthier and enjoyed boundless prosperity, but the more comfortable he was, the more depraved he became.
 He was living in nonstop licentiousness, eating and drinking to excess, and he acquired over a thousand concubines and even engaged in idolatry along with a Gentile woman.
 In the end, he was spurned by God.

-So then what should we pray about to gain God’s approval?
+So then what should we pray about to gain the work of the Holy Spirit?
 This is what the Lord Jesus had to teach us about that: “But seek you first the, and His righteousness; and all these things shall be added to you” (Matthew 6:33).
 “After this manner therefore pray you: Our Father which are in heaven, Hallowed be Your name.
 Your kingdom come, Your will be done in earth, as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil: For Yours is the kingdom, and the power, and the glory, for ever.
 Amen” (Matthew 6:9–13).

-God’s words say, “And what about the content of prayers?
-You should pray, step-by-step, in accordance with your true state and that which is to be done by the Holy Spirit, and you should commune with God in keeping with God’s will and His requirements of man. … You should say: ‘O God!
-I wish to fulfill my duty.
-In order that You may be glorified in us, and may enjoy the testimony in us, this group of people, I can but devote my entire being to You.
-I beg You to work within us, so that I can truly love and satisfy You, and make You the objective that I pursue.’
-When you are possessed of this burden, God will surely make you perfect; you should not only pray for the sake of yourself, but also for the sake of doing the will of God, and for the sake of loving Him.
-Such is the truest kind of prayer” (“Concerning the Practice of Prayer”).
+God’s words say, “And what about the content of prayer?
+Your prayer should proceed step by step, in line with the true state of your heart and the work of the Holy Spirit; you come to commune with God in accordance with His will and with what He requires of man. … You say: ‘O God!
+I am willing to fulfill my duty.
+Only to You do I consecrate my whole being, so that You may be glorified in us, so that You may enjoy the testimony borne by this group of us.
+I beg You to work in us, so that I may become able to truly love You and satisfy You and pursue You as my goal.’
+As you take on this burden, God will surely make you perfect.
+You should not pray only for your own benefit, but you should pray also in order to follow God’s will and to love Him.
+This is the truest kind of prayer” (“Concerning the Practice of Prayer”).

 God’s words are very clear.
 As Christians, we should pray for God’s gospel to spread to every corner of the universe, for more people to come before God very soon, for God’s will to be carried out in the world.
 We should also pray that we may seek and understand God’s will through His words and gain true understanding of Him; we should pray that we may someday soon cast off the shackles of sinfulness and no longer live in the cycle of sinning and confessing.
 Our prayers should be to welcome the Lord’s return, to be considerate of God’s will, to truly love and satisfy God, and to repay His love.
 All of these sorts of prayers gain God’s approval.
 For example, David’s greatest lifelong wish was to build a temple for God so that the common people of Israel could come before God and worship Him.
 He sincerely prayed to God for this and made all sorts of preparations to build the temple.
 Because his prayers were in line with God’s will, God granted David’s request, and later on David’s son Solomon successfully had the temple erected.
 Clearly, when our prayers conform to God’s will, when they are genuine, God will grant them.
 In addition, this will allow us to establish a proper relationship with God, we will gain faith and strength from Him, develop genuine obedience and love for Him, and become someone in accord with God’s will.

-Brothers and sisters, I trust that from this fellowship you’ve gained some understanding of the importance of prayer, reasons prayers aren’t answered by God, and how to pray in accord with God’s will.
+Brothers and sisters, I trust that from this fellowship you’ve gained some understanding of the importance of prayer, reasons we can’t gain the Holy Spirit’s work through our prayers, and how to pray in accord with God’s will.
 When we encounter difficulties in life, as long as we come before God more in seeking, we are certain to reap a harvest we’ve never imagined.
 And as far as our spiritual lives go, if we consciously pray and make requests in line with God’s will and requirements, He will certainly guide and enlighten us.

 May God bless us with the ability to enter into our practice of prayer in a more practical way.
 Amen!